Tumulty-Web-Services/tumultywebservices.dev/src/posts/2021-01-01-why-does-large-content-on-a-web-page-so-slow.md

 ---
-title: 'Why does large content on a webpage load so slow?'
+title: 'Why does large content on a web page load so slow?'
 description: Measuring the time it takes for the web page's content to reach your eyes.
 category: Browser Optimization
 date: 2021-01-01T00:00:00Z